 Here are links to tiling activities and tools on this site:

-- Section 7 has four labs: Tiling with Polyominoes, Tiling with Pattern Blocks, Tiling with Triangles and Quadrilaterals, Tiling with Regular Polygons.
+- Section 7 is all about tessellation: Tiling with Polyominoes, Tiling with Pattern Blocks, Tiling with Triangles and Quadrilaterals, Tiling with Regular Polygons.
 The last two are very "curricular", in that they address topics central to secondary school geometry.

 - Section 11 includes the final lab in the book, which uses a pattern block tiling in a lesson about "π" for regular polygons.